cyipt/actdev/code/tests/report.md

 cycling mode share increases 2000%, from 1% to 20%.
 The mean proportional increase in cycling across all sites is 700%.

-Figure <a href="#fig:go-active"><strong>??</strong></a> shows the Baseline and Go Active scenarios for Dickens Heath.
+The following figure shows the Baseline (above) and Go Active (below) scenarios for Dickens Heath.
 We can see that in 2011, 82% of commutes here were by car/van drivers, but many of these could potentially switch to cycling, if sufficient investment was made into safe, convenient cycle routes.

 ![](https://raw.githubusercontent.com/cyipt/actdev/main/data-small/dickens-heath/mode-split-base.png)![](https://raw.githubusercontent.com/cyipt/actdev/main/data-small/dickens-heath/mode-split-goactive.png)